Tramps Occupy Cottages

 Investigation made by Keller revealed that the tramps had temporiarily occupied cottages

-owened by Claude O. Wise and Mrs. W. H. SNyder.
+owened by Claude O. Wise and Mrs. W. H. Snyder.

 It was also found that almost every cottage at this summer resort had been broken into and the